Best Trekking Poles of 2021

 Read review: Cascade Mountain Tech Carbon Fiber Quick Lock

 While not the lightest women's specific poles in our review, the Black Diamond Distance FLZ Women's strike an ideal balance between weight-savings and durability.
 This makes them a great value for a lightweight pair of trekking poles.
 They pack down incredibly small, adjust and break down easily, and weigh barely enough to notice.
 There's little wonder why these trekking poles became a go-to favorite for our reviewers for everything from day hikes and mountain climbing to backpacking and approaching alpine rock climbs.

 The only real downside to these poles is that they offer slightly less comfort than other models with foam grips.
 That said, they are still an incredibly comfortable pole with an excellent swing-weight.
 They are also somewhat expensive.
 But considering their great features, light weight, and unbeatable packability, these poles are a great value for the price.

 Read review: Black Diamond Distance FLZ - Women's

 Black Diamond Distance Carbon Z

-The Black Diamond Distance Carbon Z is the lightest pole we tested.
-Carbon fiber shaft material, foam grips, and stripped down features shave every last ounce.
-Often, lighter poles may feel cheap or flimsy, which wasn't the case for the Carbon Z. Although we wouldn't suggest using it for heavy duty trekking and backpacking, the Carbon Z is relatively versatile and excels in lightweight backpacking, hiking and trail running.
+The Black Diamond Distance Carbon Z is the lightest pole that we tested.
+This model shaves every last ounce, owing to the carbon fiber shaft, foam grips, and stripped-down features.
+Often, lighter poles can feel cheap or flimsy, but that's not the case here.
+Although we wouldn't suggest using these poles for heavy-duty trekking or backpacking, the Carbon Z is relatively versatile and excels in lightweight backpacking, hiking, trail running, or approaching technical climbs.